Theodore Roosevelt Lake

 Theodore Roosevelt Lake (usually called Roosevelt Lake, sometimes Lake Roosevelt) is a large reservoir formed by Theodore Roosevelt Dam on the Salt River in Arizona as part of the Salt River Project (SRP).
 Located roughly 80 mi northeast of Phoenix in the Salt River Valley, Theodore Roosevelt is the largest lake or reservoir located entirely within the state of Arizona (Lake Mead and Lake Powell are larger but are both located partially within the bordering states of Nevada and Utah respectively).
-The reservoir and the masonry dam that created it, Roosevelt Dam, were both named after U.S. President Theodore Roosevelt who dedicated the dam himself in March 1911.
-Roosevelt Lake is a popular recreation destination within the Tonto National Forest; the facilities located at this lake are managed by that authority.
+The reservoir and the masonry dam that created it, Roosevelt Dam, were both named after US president Theodore Roosevelt who dedicated the dam himself on March 18, 1911.
+Roosevelt Lake is a popular recreation destination within the Tonto National Forest, which manages the facilities at the lake.

 Roosevelt Lake is the oldest of the six reservoirs constructed and operated by the Salt River Project.
 It also has the largest storage capacity of the SRP lakes with the ability to store 1653043 acre.ft of water when the conservation limit of Roosevelt Dam is reached.
-When the dam is in flood-control mode, the lake can store 2910200 acre.ft of water; however, the U.S. Army Corps of Engineers requires all water over the conservation limit to be released from the lake within 20 days.
+When the dam is in flood-control mode, the lake can store 2910200 acre.ft of water; however, the US Army Corps of Engineers requires all water over the conservation limit to be released from the lake within 20 days.

 Geography

-Roosevelt Lake is located in central Arizona almost entirely within Gila County although a small portion lies in Maricopa County.
-Located about 4 mi upstream from Apache Lake (the next SRP reservoir on the Salt River), Roosevelt Lake occupies about 10 mi of the original Salt River riverbed and also extends for about 8 mi up Tonto Creek, a significant tributary of the Salt with its headwaters along the Mogollon Rim.
+Roosevelt Lake is located in central Arizona almost entirely within Gila County, although a small portion lies in Maricopa County.
+Located about 4 mi upstream from Apache Lake (the next SRP reservoir on the Salt River), Roosevelt Lake occupies about 10 mi of the original Salt River riverbed.
+The lake also extends for about 8 mi up Tonto Creek, a significant tributary of the Salt with its headwaters along the Mogollon Rim.

 The lake covers much of the southern portion of the Tonto Basin, a low-lying area between the Sierra Ancha Mountains, Mazatzal Mountains (including Four Peaks), and the Superstition Mountains.
 State Route 188 travels along the shore of the lake for much of its length.
 Tonto National Monument is located 4 mi from Roosevelt Dam.
 Parts of the monument provide views of much of the reservoir.